arobbins/articles/article1.md

 I always found this statement confusing: "Everything in JavaScript is an Object".
 What did they mean by this?
 How can a Function or an Array be an Object?
 The awnser is deceptively simple.

-However before we tackle this question, we need to understand how the different data types are cateogrized in JavaScript.
-There are two data types in JavaScript&mdash;Primitive types and Object types.
-(Objects types are also sometimes referred to as Reference types).
+However before we tackle this question, we need to understand how the different data types are cateogrized.
+In JavaScript, there are two data types: Primitives and Objects.
+(Object types are also sometimes referred to as Reference types).

 http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf pg 2
 JavaScript, The Definitive Guide 6th Edition Davig Flanagan pg 29